 - Creating Support

 - My Account

-Born in Metropolis, Illinois, Annie Turnbo Pop Malone was the eleventh of twelve children.
-Both of her parents died when she was young and she was raised with an older sister in Peoria, Illinois.
-She took an early interest in hair textures and during the 1890s began looking for a better method for hair care for Black women.
-At the time many women were using soaps, goose fat, and heavy oils, anything to straighten their thick curls, often damaging their scalps in the process.
+Annie Turnbo Pop Malone was the eleventh of twelve children born in Metropolis, Illinois.
+Her parents died when she was young, and she was raised with an older sister in Peoria, Illinois.
+She took an early interest in hair textures and, during the 1890s, began looking for a better method for hair care for Black women.
+At the time, many women used soaps, goose fat, and heavy oils to straighten their thick curls, often damaging their scalps.

 In 1930, after a nearly devastating financial second divorce, Annie Malone moved her entire operation to Chicago.
-Two law suits for liable by an employee and a St. Louis newspaper crippled her business and the federal government caught up with her in 1943.
-Eight years later they took control of Poro, selling off most of the holdings.
+Two lawsuits for liability by an employee and a St. Louis newspaper crippled her business, and the federal government caught up with her in 1943.
+Eight years later, they took control of Poro, selling off most of the holdings.
 Annie Malone died in 1957.